VNG-Realisatie/authzen-nlgov/security.md

 ## Policy Confidentiality and Sender Authentication {#security-confidentiality-authn}

-Additionally, the PDP SHOULD authenticate the calling PEP.
+Additionally, the PDP SHOULD authenticate <span class="nlgov-add">requests from</span>the <span class="nlgov-del">calling</span> PEP.
 There are several ways authentication can be established.
 These ways are out of scope of this specification.
 They MAY include:

  - Mutual TLS
  - OAuth-based authentication